kunalkhetawat/recordskeeper-core/docs/source/minningguide.rst

 .. note::
     * if you get error then run the above commands using “sudo” for root privileges
     * Use exit command (to return to your regular user)
-    * Linux users move directly to the connecting to Recordskeeper Blockchain section
+    * Linux users move directly to the :ref:`connecting-rk` section

 Windows :